Mounir Mahjoubi: Early life

 Mahjoubi was born in the 12th arrondissement of Paris to working class Moroccan parents who emigrated in the 1970s from Afourar, Beni Mellal.
 His father was a decorator and his mother a housekeeper.

 Mahjoubi was very technological as a child and even won an Young Inventors competition organized by children's science magazine, Science et Vie Junior He was employed by internet provider, Club Internet, when he was 16 and the company eventually training him to be a network technician.
 He was also employed as a trade union representative for the union, CFDT.

 Mahjoubi obtained a master's degree in finance and strategy from the Paris Institute of Political Studies in 2009.
 He was a member of the Olivaint Conference, one of the oldest and private student societies in French history.

-Professional career
+Private sector career

 Mahjoubi founded Equanum along with Guilhem Chéron and Marc-David Choukroun in 2010, a company which develops and gives farmers and artisans a dedicated Internet platform to sell their product.
 Mahjoubi left the company in 2012 to work on the Hollande campaign.

 Mahjoubi was Deputy General Manager for BETC Digital from 2013 to 2016.
 In September 2016, he founded the "French Bureau", a start-up company that aims to accompany major groups in their innovation process.

 Political career

+Early political activities

 Mahjoubi joined the Socialist Party when he was 18.
 In 2006, he helped create the "Segosphere" movement to assist 2007 Presidential candidate, Ségolène Royal.
 He supported Francois Hollande's campaign for the 2012 presidential elections and even worked on it, assisting with the digital aspect.